-You know how important email marketing is, so you've probably taken the first step and added an email opt-in form to your site.
+You know how important email marketing is, so you've probably taken the first step and added an email signup form to your site.

 And then…the results were a little disappointing, right?
 You thought tons of people would sign up, but it's easy to end up with just a fraction of a percent.

 So how do you convince them to sign up?
-You need to make your offer a little sweeter!
-And lead magnets are what help you do that.
+You need to make your offer a little sweeter, and lead magnets can help you with that.

 What is a lead magnet?

-A lead magnet is a special free piece of content that you offer in exchange for a visitor's email address.
-Now, instead of the one-sided situation (you asking for an email address), the transaction becomes quid pro quo.
+A lead magnet is an incentive that you offer in exchange for a visitor's email address.
+This way, instead of a one-sided situation (you asking for an email address), the exchange becomes beneficial for both of you.

-You get their email address — they get special content.
+You get their email address — they get the incentive.
 Everyone is happy.
-And that fact usually means you can expect a noticeable bump in your email opt-in forms' conversion rates.
+And this usually means you can expect a noticeable bump in your email opt-in forms' conversion rates.

 But you can also get more creative with videos, audio files, and more — we'll dig a little deeper into lead magnet examples and ideas in a second.